 Why not try your hand at skiing in Japan’s powder!
 Best of all, there are ski runs for all levels and Mt Fuji will be watching over you throughout the day.
 You can take this Snow Town Yeti tour that includes a coach roundtrip from Shinjuku.

 Day 15: TRANSIT

 Spend half day in Tokyo before heading to airport for your night flight home.
-Check out a new neighbourhood or revisit one of your favourites!
+I’m sure you’ll be sad to leave Japan!

 Getting there: Tokyo to Narita Airport via Narita Express, approx. 1 hour.